welteki/docs.actuated.dev/docs/install-agent.md

 actuated is split into three parts:

-1. An agent that you run on your own machines or VMs, which can launch a VM with a single-use GitHub Actions runner
+1. An Actuated Agent (agent) that you run on your own machines or VMs (server), which can launch a VM with a single-use GitHub Actions runner.
-2. A VM image launched by the agent, with all the preinstalled software found on a hosted GitHub Actions runner
+2. A VM image launched by the agent, with all the preinstalled software found on a hosted GitHub Actions runner.
 3. Our own control plane that talks to GitHub on your behalf, and schedules builds across your fleet of agents.

 We look after 2 and 3 which means you just have to set up one or more agent to get started.